Kwannon (character): Publication history

-In addition to many X-related team titles, Psylocke (both Betsy Braddock and Kwannon) has appeared in several limited series.
-In 1997, the characters appeared in the 4-issue team-up series Psylocke and Archangel: Crimson Dawn.
-The character(s) also received the solo 4-issue series X-Men: Psylocke in 2010.

 Kwannon is later resurrected permanently and returned to her original body in the final pages of the 2018 limited series Hunt For Wolverine: Mystery In Madripoor #4, and she resurfaces in the 2019 series The Uncanny X-Men (vol. 5) #16.

 During the Krakoan Age, Kwannon took on the mantle of Psylocke as part of the new Fallen Angels team alongside Cable and X-23.
 The relaunch was written by Bryan Edward Hill and penciled by Szymon Kudranski.
 After the conclusion of the Fallen Angels mini series, Kwannon was featured as the field leader of Mister Sinister's Hellions in the series of the same name written by Zeb Wells and Stephen Segovia.
 Kwannon was later featured as a member of the Marauders as the team was refocused on their mission of mutant rescue in the series relaunch by writer Steve Orlando.

-As part of the X-Men: From the Ashes relaunch, Kwannon will headline in the upcoming ongoing series Psylocke (vol. 2) written by Alyssa Wong with art by Vincenzo Carratù starting in November 2024.
-This solo series will be spun out of events in Jed MacKay and Ryan Stegman's X-Men (vol. 7) where Psylocke is a team member.
+As part of the X-Men: From the Ashes relaunch, Kwannon headlined the ongoing series Psylocke (vol. 2) written by Alyssa Wong with art by Vincenzo Carratù, spun out of Jed MacKay and Ryan Stegman's X-Men (vol. 7), which featured Kwannon.

 Fictional character biography

-The Japanese woman known as Kwannon was first seen as the prime assassin of the Japanese crime lord Nyoirin and lover of The Hand assassin Matsu'o Tsurayaba.
-With the criminal interests of Nyoirin and The Hand quickly coming into conflict, Kwannon elicits a promise from Matsu'o that they will fight to the death rather than betray their respective lords.
+Kwannon is first seen as the prime assassin of the Japanese crime lord Nyoirin and lover of Hand assassin Matsu'o Tsurayaba.
+With the criminal interests of Nyoirin and the Hand quickly coming into conflict, Kwannon elicits a promise from Matsu'o that they will fight to the death rather than betray their respective lords.
 During a duel at the estate of Nyoirin, Kwannon eventually falls from a cliff; with her physical injuries and lack of oxygen while underwater causing her to become brain-damaged and comatose.
-Nyoirin, who possesses an unrequited love for Kwannon, bids that Matsu'o take her to The Hand to be healed, with the promise that he will not cross their organisation again.
+Nyoirin, who possesses an unrequited love for Kwannon, bids that Matsu'o take her to the Hand to be healed, with the promise that he will not cross their organisation again.
 The Hand is able to use their scientific and mystical resources to keep Kwannon's body alive, but is unable to resuscitate her mind.